 7. When in doubt, make soup

-Back in the day, I think people ate soup all the time because it was the easiest way to throw together a nourishing meal with all the little leftover odds and ends.
+Back in the day, I suspect people ate soup all the time because it was the easiest way to throw together a nourishing meal with all the little leftover odds and ends.

 Plus, you can always add more broth to stretch a pot of lentil soup to feed a crowd.